machellerogden/pdn/README.md

 # PDN

-> POSIX-friendly Data Notation [pee-dee-en]
+> Pragmatic Data Notation

 Herein you will find the data format specification for PDN.
 You will also find here a Node.js reader implementation which can be used as the canonical reference for further implementations.

 # Design Goals

-PDN aims to be:

-* a simple data notation for stating well-structured data in command-line arguments
+First and foremost, PDN is intended to provide a simple notation for stating well-structured data within restrictive interpreters such as a command-line interface.

+Additionally, PDN aims to be:

 * a robust data notation that is a superset of JSON
 * a streamable data notation which does not require an enclosing element at the top-level
 * an extendable data notation which allows for macro dispatch via tagged elements

+Note: PDN is NOT a superset of edn and does not intend to compete with edn.
+If you need edn, use edn.

 # Rationale

+Most command-line interfaces (CLIs) implement support for a set of flag (i.e. `-f`) and option (i.e. `--env`) arguments in order to gather basic data from the user.
+For more complex input, data files sources are often leveraged.
+This approach is fine for the vast majority of use cases but there exists a subset of command-line use-cases wherein it is desirable for the user to be able to state well-structured directly within command-line arguments.
+Many CLIs for interfacing with complex systems end up providing a set of "advanced" options the value of which is directly stated data in a common notation, such as JSON.
+Typing JSON from a command-line is tedious and error-prone.

-Manual data entry from the command-line using most popular data specifications requires use of strong quotes (`'`) to avoid interpretation of reserved shell characters.
+Manual data entry from the command-line using most popular data notations requires use of strong quotes (`'`) to avoid interpretation of reserved shell characters.
+Futhermore, entering data at the command-line using most popular data notations, such as JSON, can be tedious and error-prone.

-Additionally, manually entering complex data is cumbersome.
-So much so, in fact, that most command-line interfaces (CLIs) opt to add flags for every command option instead of requiring the user to specify options as well-structure data.
+PDN seeks to provide an alternative notation which makes manual entry easier and which can easily be extended by implementors in order to further streamline the data entry experience.

 If stating well-structure from the command-line were made easier, perhaps more CLIs would opt for a more data-oriented interface.

-PDN offers a format specification and reader implementation which seeks to provide a possible path forward.

 # Spec

-PDN is in part inspired by EDN and as such, much of the PDN specification which follows was lifted directly from the [edn](https://github.com/edn-format/edn) README.
+PDN is in part inspired by edn and as such, much of the PDN specification which follows was lifted directly from the [edn](https://github.com/edn-format/edn) README.
 Like edn, the specification is casual.
 Unlike edn, a formal BNF will likely never be provided.

 ## General considerations